bgplab/bgplab/docs/lb/2-dmz-bw.md

       Rx SAFI: Unicast
 ```

 Check the UCMP weights in the IP routing table.
-While this information might be hard to get on some platforms, Arista EOS makes it very explicit:
+While this information might be challenging to get on some platforms, Arista EOS makes it very explicit:

 ```
 rtr#show ip route 10.1.3.0/24